ember-learn/ember-blog/content/ember-released-4-11.md

 1. Stable TypeScript types for the `@ember/owner` package (first released in 4.10).
 2. Stable TypeScript types for the `@ember/error` package.

 Both of these packages already had types available as part of [the public preview types](https://blog.emberjs.com/announcing-official-typescript-types-public-preview/), so you might wonder: _What is new here?_ The answer is: these are the first type definitions generated from Ember's own TypeScript source code, instead of written by hand.
-This means that these type are _guaranteed_ to match Ember's own behavior: they literally cannot get out of sync.
+This means that these types are _guaranteed_ to match Ember's own behavior: they literally cannot get out of sync.

 If you are already using the public preview types, as documented in [the announcement post](https://blog.emberjs.com/announcing-official-typescript-types-public-preview/), you don't have to do anything.
 If you would like to opt into using the new stable and preview types, you can add this to your project (e.g. in `app.ts`):